Spectreman: In popular culture

 Tuyama made a Spectreman Bowling Pump water gun in 1971.
 It resembled a bowling pin with an SD Spectreman sticker.

 Spectreman was parodied in the Franco-Belgian series Télechat as Leguman.
 Rather than being made of machinery, Leguman was made of vegetables with carrots for arms, pea pods for legs, a jack o'lantern pumpkin for a head, and a radish chest emblem on his leotard, and he engaged in brief inane low budget live action battles with bizarre robot monsters based on everyday items (vacuum cleaners, juicers, etc.) in mundane urban settings, all while a male voice chanted his repetitive Spectreman-inspired theme song.

 Spectreman is shown in the graphic novel The Arab of the Future by Riad Sattouf, as a Japanese TV show that the protagonist, as a kid, watches in Libya.
 The protagonist's father makes racist remarks, comparing ape-like villains with Africans, but the protagonist notices similitudes between Dr. Gori and his father.

 The antagonist of the series Space Dandy, Dr. Gel, was inspired partially by Dr. Gori.

+The hand gestures of the Powerpuff Girls character Mojo Jojo are clearly a tribute to Dr. Gori.

 In Thailand, the series aired in 1972, leading to a large number of makers of toy products related to Spectreman, including a play money known as Bank Gamô (according Spectreman's human form name) and is still popularly known to this day.

 Dr. Gori and Rah make guest appearances in the 2005 film Cromartie High – The Movie based on the manga Cromartie High School.